NSO-developer/nso-gitbook/huawei-vrp_nc/README-rebuild.md

   The downloader tool is pre-configured with following profiles:

   ```
+  all : Download all YANG models available for Huawei VRP.
+  native-all: Download the Huawei VRP native YANG models (openconfig modules are skipped)
-  all-models-from-device : Download all YANG models with dependencies directly from the device.
+  openconfig: Download all OpenConfig YANG models for Huawei VRP including the deviation/augment files.

   ```

-  Do as follows in the NSO CLI to download the files using the 'all-models-from-device' profile:
+  Do as follows in the NSO CLI to download the files using the 'all' profile:

   ```
-  # devices device dev-1 rpc rpc-get-modules get-modules profile all-models-from-device
+  # devices device dev-1 rpc rpc-get-modules get-modules profile all
   ```

   or just: